safdotdev/safacoda/scratchpad/pactflow-api-drift/step2.md

 Each row shows an operation, its target, and the result (OK or FAILED).
 The summary at the top tells you how many test cases and operations passed.

 If a test fails, you'll see a Failures section with details about what went wrong.
 See [Debugging](https://pactflow.github.io/drift-docs/docs/how-to/debugging) for how to interpret and fix failures.

+💡 __Did it fail?: We are used a shared hosted server, so it is possible that the data as been modified before or during your test, we will show you later how to execute against a local service and techniques for controlling state.__

 ## What Happened Behind the Scenes